Contact Us for a Free Consultation (213) 542-0979

 In general, the prosecution in a murder charge in LA County needs to prove that the person killed another human being and did so with what is called malice or forethought, meaning that there was some intent; there was some reason on their part when they did the killing.

-The prosecutors, the judges, and even the jury if you fight the case, are going to look at what they believe is either direct evidence, by way of video, witnesses, or circumstantial evidence, by way of a chain of evidence that shows what the person's intent was, whether or not they killed the person.
+The prosecutors, the judges, and even the jury, if you fight the case, are going to look at what they believe is either direct evidence, by way of video, witnesses, or circumstantial evidence, by way of a chain of evidence that shows what the person's intent was, whether or not they killed the person.

 There can be all different forms of murder.
-There can be a murder where somebody plans it, waits for the person and kills them, and that is the first-degree murder.
-There can be a murder where two people get in an argument, they are angry, they are yelling, they are screaming, and one person snaps and spontaneously kills the other person; that could be a second-degree murder case.
+There can be a murder where somebody plans it, waits for the person, and kills them, and that is the first-degree murder.
+There can be a murder where two people get into an argument, they are angry, they are yelling, they are screaming, and one person snaps and spontaneously kills the other person; that could be a second-degree murder case.

 Why It's Critical To Hire An Experienced Murder Defense Attorney

 A lot of attorneys, in my experience in Los Angeles County, are afraid to try murder cases.
-They know that someone's life is on the line, that the person could be looking at spending the rest of their life in prison if they are found guilty, and they simply do not have the stomach to defend the case like that.
+They know that someone's life is on the line, that the person could be looking at spending the rest of their life in prison if they are found guilty, and they do not have the stomach to defend the case like that.

 Menu